Helping Feral Cats @ CAP

 For additional information and instructions on trapping join a TNR orientation, visit Alleycat.org, and watch their trapping video.

 The Feral Cat Assistance Program (FCAP) is a dedicated volunteer group that provides education to the public on non-lethal ways of controlling the feral cat population.
 They provide Trap-Neuter-Return (TNR) assistance and education to caregivers of feral cat colonies all over the Houston area.
-Every month, FCAP schedules a surgery day dedicated to only spaying and neutering feral cats at the CAP surgery clinic.
 For more information on FCAP, please contact the FCAP Coordinator.

 CAP is always in need of volunteers who can trap, transport, recover, and release feral cats.
 To volunteer, please fill out a volunteer application.
 Educate your family, friends, and neighbors about trap-neuter-return.
 Volunteer to participate in block walks and encourage people to bring in feral cats to be fixed and vaccinated.